gitdegu/git-101/README.md

 This is a command which has a purpose of deleting a branch.
 The developer ussually delete the branch that develped his work after the merge to the master branch.
 In order to delete the branch, the following command is used
 	**command
 		git branach -d branchName
+		git branch -D branchName //Alternatively, This is applied in the case the branch is not fully merged.

 # Remote
 This is actuall a cloud place where different developers share their work and contribute together to accomplishe a certain development or application.
 The first step to create a remote is to go to git and create a respository.